Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Can sabja seeds be eaten without soaking?

 Not recommended.
 Dry sabja seeds expand rapidly when they contact moisture.
-Swallowing them dry can cause them to swell in your throat or stomach, which is uncomfortable and can be a choking risk, especially for children.
+Swallowing them dry can cause them to swell in your throat or stomach.
 Always soak them first.

 What is the difference between sabja seeds and chia seeds?

 Both swell in water and form a gel.
 Sabja seeds hydrate faster, grow bigger, and become more translucent when soaked.
-Chia seeds develop a thicker, pudding-like texture and contain more omega-3 fatty acids and protein.
-Sabja seeds are lower in calories and better known as a cooling food.
+Chia seeds develop a thicker, pudding-like texture.
+For a full nutrition comparison, the basil seeds vs chia seeds guide has the numbers side by side.

 What is tukmaria?